Learning from Data in CITE

 CITE is conducting a review of faculty curricular artifacts to understand what computing and digital literacies and tools faculty integrated in their artifacts; to attempt to measure the “clarity” and “internal alignment” of artifacts; to understand the P-12 subject areas that faculty are integrating artifacts into; to understand how artifacts support clinical practice’ to document the “summary premises” of artifacts; to provide feedback on artifacts; and to identify strong examples to share out broadly.

-We plan to share our reviews and analyses back with faculty and with college teams to inform program visioning and mapping efforts.
+We shared our reviews and analyses back with faculty and with college teams to inform curriculum design, program visioning and mapping efforts.
+Didn’t receive yours?
+Click below to request your feedback and to find a guide to that feedback.

 CITE Media Release